Confederation period: Writing a new constitution

 Shortly after the convention began in September 1787, delegates elected Washington to preside over the convention and agreed that the meetings would not be open to the public.
 The latter decision allowed for the consideration of an entirely new constitution, as open consideration of a new constitution would likely have inspired great public outcry.
-Led by James Madison, Virginia's delegates introduced a set of reforms known as the Virginia Plan, which called for a stronger national government with three independent branches of government: executive, legislative, and judicial.
+Led by James Madison, Virginia's delegates introduced a set of reforms known as the Virginia Plan, which called for a more effective central government with three independent branches of government: executive, legislative, and judicial.
 The plan envisioned a strong federal government with the power to nullify state laws.
 Madison's plan was well-received and served as the basis for the convention's discussion, though several of its provisions were altered over the course of the convention.
 During the convention, Madison and James Wilson of Pennsylvania emerged as two of the most important advocates of a new constitution based on the Virginia Plan, while prominent opponents to the final document would include Edmund Randolph, George Mason, and Elbridge Gerry.

 The balance of power between the federal government and the state governments emerged as the most debated topic of the convention, and the convention ultimately agreed to a framework in which the federal and state governments shared power.
 The federal government would regulate interstate and foreign commerce, coin money, and oversee foreign relations, but states would continue to exercise power in other areas.
 A second major issue was the allocation of congressional representatives.
 Delegates from large states wanted representation in Congress to be proportional to population, while delegates from smaller states preferred that each state receive equal representation.
 In the Connecticut Compromise, the delegates agreed to create a bicameral Congress in which each state received equal representation in the upper house (the Senate), while representation in the lower house (the House of Representatives) was apportioned by population.
-The issue of slavery also threatened to derail the convention, though national abolition was not a priority for Northern delegates.
+The issue of slavery also threatened to derail the convention, though abolition was not a priority for Northern delegates.
 The delegates agreed to the Three-Fifths Compromise, which counted three-fifths of the slave population for the purposes of taxation and representation.
 Southerners also won inclusion of the Fugitive Slave Clause, which allowed owners to recover their escaped slaves from free states, as well as a clause that forbid Congress from banning the Atlantic slave trade until 1808.
 The delegates of the convention also sought to limit the democratic nature of the new constitution, with indirect elections established for the Senate and the office of the President of the United States, who would lead the executive branch.